LoyolaChicagoCSClassroom/c-bootcamp-mjuarez4/r-forth/README.md

 -- Add support for the REPL of FORTH: NOT COMPLETE

 --Working User inferface: COMPLETED 3/12
---Unit testing for every feature: NOT COMPLETE --README.md: COMPLETE 3/12
+--Unit testing for every feature:
+    --UNIT TESTING FOR AND, OR, INVERT, GREATER THAN, LESS THAN, EQUAL -> COMPLETE -- Note: could not add unit testing for variable because it does not deal with stack operations --README.md: COMPLETE 3/12